Kagami/mpv.js/README.md

 On Windows and Mac it can be done by changing working directory to the path where `mpvjs.node` is stored.
 Unfortunately you can't change CWD of renderer process on Linux because of zygote architecture so another fix is just `cd` to the plugin directory in your application's run script.

-`getPluginEntry` helper will return you plugin entry string with that fix applied.
+`getPluginEntry` helper will give you plugin entry string with that fix applied.

 ### libmpv is being linked with Electron's libffmpeg on Linux